Code-Institute-Submissions/mind-center/README.md

 The parallax scrolling effect are from css-tricks.com.
 Link: https://css-tricks.com/pure-css-parallax-scrolling-websites/

 To center text in an image, code from w3schools.com was used.
 Link: https://www.w3schools.com/howto/howto_css_image_text.asp

+### Website content

+The meditation information used is from https://mindfulnessportalen.se/meditera-5-enkla-steg/